myavuzokumus/CheeseHunter/README.md

 An exciting 2D platform game!
 Collect cheese while escaping from cats, buy powerful abilities, and try to reach the mouse hole!

+## 🎬 Gameplay Video

+*Gameplay video will be added soon!
+Experience the exciting world of Cheese Hunter where you collect cheese, escape from cats, and use powerful abilities.*

+> **Note**: Due to file size limitations, the gameplay video is not included in the repository.
+You can download and run the game to experience it yourself!

 ## 🎮 About the Game

 Cheese Hunter is a fun survival game developed with Unity.
 The player, as a mouse, collects cheese while escaping from cats, purchases powerful abilities from the market system, and ultimately tries to win the game by reaching the mouse hole.